ManchesterGreyHats/ManchesterGreyHatsBlog-Hugo/content/posts/2018-03-28-m1con-ctf-writeup.md

 The Android Code
 ================
-looking at the code we can see the following functions that seem interesting
+Looking at the code we can see the following functions that seem interesting

 _LoginActivity.java_
 ```java